stefanprodan/openfaas-flux/README.md

 rm -rf secrets && mkdir secrets
 ```

-At startup Sealed Secrets Controller generates a RSA key and logs the public key.
+At startup, the Sealed Secrets Controller generates a RSA key and logs the public key.
 Using `kubeseal` you can save your public key as `pub-cert.pem`,
-the public key can be safely stored in Git, you can use it to encrypt secrets **offline**:
+the public key can be safely stored in Git, and you can use it to encrypt secrets **offline**:

 ```bash
 kubeseal --fetch-cert \